mcz0ne/launcher/CONTRIBUTING.md

-# Contributing to Transfer
+# Contributing to this Repository

-We would love for you to contribute to Transfer and help make it even better than it is today!
+We would love for you to contribute to this repository and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow:

  - [Code of Conduct](#coc)